gohugoio/hugo/docs/content/content/archetypes.md

 As we can see, the file contains the `title` and `date` property that Hugo created for us, along with the front matter that we defined in the `archetypes/default.md` file.

+You'll also notice that the fields have been sorted into alphabetical order.
+This is an unintentional side-effect that stems from the underlying code libraries that Hugo relies upon.
+It is, however, [a known issue that is actively being discussed](https://github.com/spf13/hugo/issues/452).

 ## Section Archetypes

 By creating the `archetypes/default.md` file, we've created a default archetype that is more useful than the built-in archetype, but since Hugo encourages us to [organize our content into sections](/content/sections/), each of which will likely have different front matter requirements, a "one-size-fits-all" archetype isn't necessarily the best approach.